divonlan/genozip/docs/advanced.rst

           |

-.. option:: --show-chroms.
+.. option:: --contigs.
 ZUC.
 List the names of the chromosomes (or contigs) included in the file.
+Alternative names: --chroms --list-chroms

           |